Verzameldwerk/365-vzw-sulu-akismet/README.md

 8. Update your javascript build using `bin/console sulu:admin:update-build`.
 When asked to overwrite your local version of "package.json", answer with no.

-9. Update your database schema using either `bin/console doctrine:schema:update --force` or `bin/console doctrine:schema:diff` if you are using the `DoctrineMigrationsBundle`.
+9. Update your database schema using `bin/console doctrine:schema:update --force`
+or generate a migration using `bin/console doctrine:migrations:diff` if you are using the `DoctrineMigrationsBundle`.

 ## Configuration